eReefs/ereefs.github.io/docs/research/scientific_consensus_statements.md

 (35 peer review publications have been used eReefs data since 2021)

 ## Related Resources
-<a href="https://www.reefplan.qld.gov.au/science-and-research/the-scientific-consensus-statement">Reef Plan - The Scientific Consensus Statement</a>
+<a href="https://reefwqconsensus.com.au/">The 2022 Scientific Consensus Statement</a>